 My work?
 My sports?
 My phone?
 My ministry?
 My meetings?
 My friends?
 My hobby?
 My shows?

 A spouse feels loved when we consciously and consistently demonstrate that they're more important to us than their biggest competition.
 Which usually means sacrifice.
-But isn't it love that costs me something that really shows love?
+But isn't it love when it costs me something that really shows love?
 Just ask Jesus.
 "Follow God's example...and walk in the way of love, just as Christ loved us and gave Himself up for us as...a sacrifice" (Ephesians 5:1-2).

 2. How am I a better man/woman because of my spouse's influence in my life?